kazuar/kazuar.github.io/_posts/2015-8-2-light-detection-opencv.md

 ![did_i_leave_the_oven_on]({{ site.baseurl }}/images/did_i_leave_the_oven_on.jpg)

-This quetion will sometimes pop up at the most inconvenient times.
+This question will sometimes pop up at the most inconvenient times.

-Sometimve when you just left your house.<br/>
+Sometimes when you just left your house.<br/>
 Sometimes on your way to work.<br/>
 Sometimes on a plane while you're on your way to a long vacation...<br/>